-DRSG Executive Committee: Fill vacancies in any office including its own membership until the next election; nominate candidates for officer positions and solicit nominations from the membership, propose amendments to these By-Laws or receive petitions for changes in the By-Laws; make decisions and recommendations for any other business of the DRSG; encourage and promote the advancement of issues related to dose- response assessment; establish liaisons where appropriate with other societies and groups engaged in similar or related activities; and interpret these By-Laws.
-Liaisons with other societies or groups will be members of the DRSG Executive Committee or appointees of the Executive Committee.
+HDRSG Executive Committee: Fill vacancies in any office including its own membership until the next election; nominate candidates for officer positions and solicit nominations from the membership, propose amendments to these By-Laws or receive petitions for changes in the By-Laws; make decisions and recommendations for any other business of the HDRSG; encourage and promote the advancement of issues related to dose- response assessment; establish liaisons where appropriate with other societies and groups engaged in similar or related activities; and interpret these By-Laws.
+Liaisons with other societies or groups will be members of the HDRSG Executive Committee or appointees of the Executive Committee.

-The election of officers shall be by mail (paper or electronic) ballot prior to the DRSG Meeting at the Annual Meeting, with the elected officers taking office at the conclusion of the DRSG Meeting.
+The election of officers shall be by electronic ballot prior to the HDRSG Meeting at the Annual Meeting, with the elected officers taking office at the conclusion of the HDRSG Meeting.
 The election of officers shall proceed as follows:

-Prior to the annual DRSG Meeting, the Executive Committee shall inform DRSG members of the nominations through the RISK Newsletter, Preliminary Annual Program, a mailing, or other means.
+Prior to the annual HDRSG Meeting, the Executive Committee shall inform HDRSG members of the nominations through electronic mail, SRA’s Newsletter, the Preliminary Annual Program, or other means.
 The Executive

 Committee shall also inform members to whom they can send additional nominations.
 Any nominee who indicates a willingness to serve if elected shall be added to the ballot.
-The period for additional nominations will close 30 days after the sending of the Executive Committee’s list of nominees to members.
+The period for additional nominations will close no sooner than 30 days after the sending of the Executive Committee’s list of nominees to members.

-If no nominations for the position of Chair-Elect are made, the Executive Committee, at its discretion, will (1) appoint one of the Officers to this position for a term ending at the next annual business meeting of the DRSG, or (2) create a position of rotational Chair for that year, and appoint individual members of the Executive Committee to terms of rotation, each to be specified by the Executive Committee.

-If no nominations for the position of Secretary-Treasurer, Vice-Chair, or Graduate Student/Postdoctoral Representative are made, the vacant position will be appointed by the Executive Committee (1) from the Officers, or (2) if no Officer is willing to accept the vacant position, then from the DRSG general membership, for a term ending at the next annual business meeting of the DRSG.
+If no nominations for any Officer position (excluding Past Chair) are made, the vacant position will be appointed by the Executive Committee (1) from the Officers, or (2) if no Officer is willing to accept the vacant position, then from the HDRSG general membership, for a term ending at the next annual business meeting of the HDRSG.
+The Executive Committee also has the option to create rotational positions that allow for vacant roles to be filled by Officers of the HDRSG on a rotating basis until the next annual business meeting of the HDRSG.

-At the conclusion of the period for addition nominations, the Executive Committee shall send a ballot to members at least 30 days before the Annual DRSG Meeting.
+At the conclusion of the period for addition nominations, the Executive Committee shall send a ballot to members at least 30 days before the Annual HDRSG Meeting.
 The results shall be announced at the Meeting.

 Election shall be by confidential ballot.
 Officers shall be elected by a plurality vote.
 In the case of a tie, the winner will be chosen by drawing lots.